 Traditionally thermal energy (heating and cooling) and electricity have been produced separately in boilers and power plants, respectively.
 However, conventional power generation converts only 25-35 percent of fuel into useful energy and the majority is wasted.
 Combined Heat and Power (CHP), also called cogeneration, simultaneously generates power and thermal energy by recycling the captured heat from the electricity production into useful thermal energy.
 As a result, CHP technology converts up to 85 percent of fuel into useful energy and consumes 40 percent less fossil fuel than traditional technologies.
-By delivering a localized, uninterrupted and efficient energy supply, CHP reduces fuel requirements, avoids greenhouse gas emissions, saves money and reduces exposure to market fluctuations and severe weather (click HERE to learn how NYU powered through Hurricane Sandy with CHP).
+By delivering a localized, uninterrupted and efficient energy supply, CHP reduces fuel requirements, avoids greenhouse gas emissions, saves money and reduces exposure to market fluctuations and severe weather.

 SourceOne offers holistic CHP expertise